blued-gear/FidoKeyGenerator/README.md

 # FidoKeyGenerator

-With this small app it is possible to use any FIDO2 authenticator, which supports the *HMAC-Secret* extension, to generate as many symmetric cryptographic keys as you want.
+With this small application it is possible to use any FIDO2 authenticator, which supports the *HMAC-Secret* extension, to generate as many symmetric cryptographic keys as you want.